cmdevoto/recipe-book/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+You will be prompted with a login page where you can create a new account.

+Upon entry into the application, you will see recipes that others have added and you can view based on recipe type.

+You can create your own recipe and view the recipes that you have created in a separate tab.

+Lastly, you can view your profile information and log out when you are done.

+## Other Available Scripts

 ### `npm test`